MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex00_Lab_Setup.md

 - Enable Search by Name in Microsoft Teams
 - Enable information barriers in SharePoint Online and OneDrive

-## Task - Enable Audit in the Microsoft Purview portal
+## Task – Enable Audit in the Microsoft Purview portal

 In this task, you'll enable Audit in the Microsoft Purview portal to monitor portal activities.
+For the exercises in these labs, Audit is needed to create an auto-labeling policy.

 1. In Microsoft Edge, navigate to the Microsoft Purview portal, `https://purview.microsoft.com`, and log in as a user with **Global Administrator** rights.